-- E. A resident that continues a pattern of poor academic performance may be discontinued from the program.
-Academic performance is based on a combination of conference participation, rotation evaluations, oral examinations and the ABSITE. - F. To be recommended to the American Board of Surgery Qualifying Examination, the fifth year resident needs to score above the 30th percentile in his/her last year or have achieved an average of 45th percentile or above over the third, fourth and fifth year ABSITE scores.
+A resident that continues a pattern of poor academic performance may be discontinued from the program.
+Academic performance is based on a combination of conference participation, rotation evaluations, oral examinations and the ABSITE.

-The residency hopes, by these actions, to provide a motivation for studying, a monitoring process for evaluation of knowledge, and an avenue by which residents can prepare and ultimately pass the American Board of Surgery Qualifying and Certifying Examinations.
+To be recommended to the American Board of Surgery Qualifying Examination the resident needs to consistently score high enough on the ABSITE to predict QE passing.
+The link above provides a detailed and dynamic relationship of ABSITE score to QE pass rates.
+The residency hopes that by holding residents to these standard not only will provide a motivation for studying, a monitoring process for evaluation of knowledge, and an avenue by which residents can prepare and ultimately pass the American Board of Surgery Qualifying and Certifying Examinations.